LiquidLife86/Remnant-II-AAM-Installer/README.md

 ![image](https://github.com/user-attachments/assets/5efa956e-4334-45e3-97c0-5ebd3fb661ff)

+2. **If downloaded**
-2. Unzip the the AMM mod and put all of the contents into the AMM folder of this installer.
+Unzip the the AMM mod and put all of the contents into the AMM folder of this installer.
 Will look like below and be a folder called "AllowModsMod".

 ![image](https://github.com/user-attachments/assets/008a4caf-4609-44fa-843b-42be74f0d638)